1. What is authorization?

 14. What is the process for closing an Authorized institution?

-- In the event of a planned institutional closure, please notify your institution’s Regulatory Specialist (RS) and submit the GNPEC School Closure Information form, which is accessible by selecting the title of this specific FAQ.
+- In the event of a planned institutional closure, please notify your institution’s Regulatory Specialist (RS) and submit the as soon as the determination to close has been made.

 - Per the Records Agreement to which the institution contact person attests annually within the Renewal of Authorization Application, it is the responsibility of the institution to surrender student records to GNPEC at the time of closure or as soon thereafter as possible.

 - Each student record must include a student transcript; if applicable, a copy of the certificate or diploma awarded; a copy of student financial ledger; and any other document required by the Commission.

 - You will need to surrender the student records to GNPEC.
 It is preferable that records be provided electronically, but if not possible, a maximum of 30 boxes can be received at the GNPEC office.
 Any larger quantity must be delivered directly to the State Records Center.